Skip to content

 The JUnit XML reports written to app/build/test-results/ are picked up and published as a GitHub check, making failures visible in the PR Checks tab.

-Required secrets
+Required secrets and variables

 Secret Used by How to obtain